-Pursuant to Rule 2a-5 under the 1940 Act, the Board has designated NexPoint as the Fund's valuation designee to perform the fair valuation determination for securities and other assets held by the Fund.
+Pursuant to Rule 2a-5 under the 1940 Act, the Board has designated NexPoint as the Fund's valuation designee (the "Valuation Designee") to perform the fair valuation determination for securities and other assets held by the Fund.
 NexPoint acting through its "Valuation Committee," is responsible for determining the fair value of investments for which market quotations are not readily available.
 The Valuation Committee is comprised of officers of NexPoint and certain of NexPoint's affiliated companies and determines fair value and oversees the calculation of the NAV.
-The Valuation Committee is subject to Board oversight and certain reporting and other requirements intended to provide the Board the information it needs to oversee NexPoint's fair value determinations.
+The Valuation Designee is subject to Board oversight and certain reporting and other requirements intended to provide the Board the information it needs to oversee the Valuation Designee.